rafamrslima/100days-codeup/log.md

 ### Day 55/100
 Today I solved some rustling exercises related to Strings, I also learned a bit about patterns and matching in Rust.

+### Day 56/100
+Today I took some time to understand more about strings in Rust and I started learning about modules by doing the rustlings exercises related to it.